LanaNujoom/reading-notes-read-01/README.md

 Lists: -

 # Github Pages:
-It allows  to turn the repository into a website and choose a theme for them
+The Github Page allows  to turn the repository into a website and choose a theme for them